AustinTSchaffer/Notebook/assignments/Assignment_03_DNS_Round_Robin/README.md

-# Containers and DNS.
-Testing Links Between Containers
+# Assignment 3 - Containers and DNS

+This assignment is to test linking between containers within a Docker virtual network.

 ## Prerequisites